Scroll Down To Order

 Nov 15—Station H intercepts “Akagi” 4963 kilocycle transmission.

 Nov 17—Congress votes to amend U.S. Neutrality Act; allowed U.S. ships to sail in war-fighting zones; merchants allowed to be armed.
 American intelligence in Hawaii was receiving Purple again after being excluded practically for 3 months due to a leak.
 Rochefort at Station H had the ability to decipher but had no Purple machine.
 Japanese carriers “Hiryu” and “Soryu” depart bay of Saeki Wan, Kyushu, but under strict radio silence.
 U. S. intelligence correctly ascertains Japanese carriers at either Kyushu or Kure or Sasebo.
 British commandos led by Maj.
 Geoffrey Keyes raid Rommel's Afrika Korps headquarters in an attempt to kill or capture the Desert Fox--Rommel is miles away inspecting the troops at the front.
-Special Japanese envoy Kurusu Saburo arrives in Washington to assist Ambassador Kichisaburo Nomura in conferring with Secretary of State Cordell Hull.
+Special Japanese envoy Saburo Kurusu meets in Washington to assist Ambassador Kichisaburo Nomura in conferring with Secretary of State Cordell Hull.

 Nov 19—“Defense Highway Act” appropriates $150,000,000 for the construction and improvements of access roads to military and naval reservations, defense industries and sources for raw materials.
 Two cruisers fight to the death off western Australia: Germany’s “Kormoran” and Australia’s “Sydney.”